Blockchain for the Python Skins Supply Chain.

 What’s wrong with Python Skin Trade?

-The trade in python skin is problematic for more than its frequent illegality.
-It is mired in an opaque supply chain that often allows for cruelty and unethical practices, drawing mounting consumer, supplier, and regulatory concern.
+The trade-in python skin is problematic for more than its frequent illegality.
+It is mired in an opaque supply chain that often allows for cruelty and unethical practices, drawing mounting consumer, supplier, and regulatory concerns.

 Why is this happening?

 - Unethical Practices in the Illegal Python Skin Trade

 Jump straight to how STRATO will facilitate a solution for the python skin supply chain

 Illegally sourced snakes are initially found by hunters who are typically poor and dependent on their prey as sources of income.
 These hunters then sell the python skins for slaughter to a slaughterhouse, where they are processed and sent to a tannery.

 From there, the skins are sent to fashion factories, where they are made into boots, belts, handbags, and more.